 The server should accept the connection and then display received text messages in the HMI.

 Use the TcpIp_Accept filter to accept the connection from a client.
 In the default configuration it will wait forever until the client is connected.

 You can learn how to turn on sections here.

 Create a TextBox control in the HMI and connect it with the outText output.

-Go back to the Main macrofilter and add a TcpIp_Close filter to close the connection in case the program gets to this point.
+Add a TcpIp_Close filter in the FINALIZE section to close the connection in case the program gets to this point.

 - TCP/IP Networking - Detailed information about using TCP/IP filters.